Meta Faster R-CNN: Towards Accurate Few-Shot Object Detection with Attentive Feature Alignment: Full Experimental Results on the MSCOCO FSOD Benchmarks

-We show in Table \ref{tab_supp:main_voc} and \ref{tab_supp:main_coco} the full evaluation results of our proposed Meta Faster R-CNN on PASCAL VOC and MSCOCO FSOD benchmarks, including both meta-learning and fine-tuning results.
-We also compare our method with a strong baseline model in \cite{fan2020few}.
+We show in Table \ref{tab_supp:main_coco} the full evaluation results (with 1/2/3/5/10/30-shots) of our proposed Meta Faster R-CNN on the MSCOCO FSOD benchmarks, including both meta-learning and fine-tuning results.
+We compare our method with a strong baseline model in \cite{fan2020few}.

-From both Table \ref{tab_supp:main_voc} and \ref{tab_supp:main_coco}, we can draw the following three conclusions. \textbf{(1)} Both our meta-learning based model and fine-tuning model are better than the strong baseline model \cite{fan2020few}, which demonstrate the effectiveness of our model. \textbf{(2)} Our meta-learning model can even outperform the fine-tuning model of \cite{fan2020few} in low-shot settings, for example, 1-shot in the PASCAL VOC, and 1/2/3-shot in the MSCOCO.
+From both Table \ref{tab_supp:main_coco} and Table \ref{tab:main_voc} in the main file, we can draw the following three conclusions: \textbf{(1)} Both our meta-learning based model and fine-tuning model are better than the strong baseline model \cite{fan2020few}, which demonstrate the effectiveness of our model. \textbf{(2)} Our meta-learning model can even outperform the fine-tuning model of \cite{fan2020few} in low-shot settings, for example, 1-shot in the PASCAL VOC, and 1/2/3-shot in the MSCOCO.
 This demonstrates the strong generalization ability of our meta-learning based model. \textbf{(3)} Our meta-learning based model shows superior performance compared with our fine-tuning model in extremely few-shot setting, for example, 1-shot in the PASCAL VOC, and 1/2/3-shot in the MSCOCO.
 Fine-tuning does not help too much in low-shot settings because it is prone to over-fitting with very few samples, but could help with large shot settings if we have much more training samples (e.g., 10/30-shot).

-Therefore our meta-learning based model is more suitable for realistic applications considering its efficiency for adaptation to novel classes without any training and its effectiveness for extremely few-shot scenarios.
+Therefore, our meta-learning based model is more suitable for realistic applications considering its efficiency for adaptation to novel classes without any training and its effectiveness for extremely few-shot scenarios.